-To engage our community to help those in need
+To engage our community to help neighbors in need

-We support human services programs through our grant making process and special interest funds.
-We engage our community—through opportunities to donate, volunteer, or participate in our community-wide events—to compassionately and actively advance the well-being of Concord and Carlisle residents.
-We educate and consult with our grant recipients to advance the impact and efficacy of their programs.
+We support nonprofit human service organizations through our grant making process and targeted funding.
+We engage our community through opportunities to donate, volunteer, or participate in our community-wide events.
+We collaborate with our grant recipients to advance the impact and efficacy of their programs.
 We are here to make our community stronger and a welcoming place for all residents.

 Since 1947, the Concord-Carlisle Community Chest has strengthened our community by fundraising and allocating money to a broad range of human service organizations that help Concord and Carlisle residents.
 Our model allows one single contribution to support many organizations and programs that offer a broad range of community services to young and old alike—family and individual counseling, legal assistance, job retraining, support for domestic violence victims, adult respite care, preschool scholarships, parenting support, substance abuse prevention, adolescent programs, and much more.

-In addition to supporting member agencies financially, the Chest acts as a catalyst for community collaboration, providing assistance in the areas of fundraising, public relations, and long-range planning.
+In addition to supporting nonprofit organizations financially, the Chest acts as a resource for the towns of Concord and Carlisle, through partnerships with town governments, local businesses, and community groups.
 New ideas and initiatives are always welcome.
 We are proud of both our tradition of caring and our responsiveness to the ever-changing needs of our community.

 Fifty years ago, if you did not donate to the Community Chest, a neighbor would come knocking at your door.
 For 10 days during October citizens fanned out across town in search of funds to service those in need.
 It took such a spirited sense of community to create the Concord Community Chest in 1947.